MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Update-MgBetaUserDriveItem.md

 This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
 Items cannot be moved between Drives using this request.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserDriveItem](/powershell/module/Microsoft.Graph.Files/Update-MgUserDriveItem?view=graph-powershell-1.0)

 ## SYNTAX